What is this Teaching in Ghana project all about?

-This teaching in Ghana project has been set up in an impoverished community right outside Accra.
-The school caters to children from the age of 5 to 14 that have fallen behind while attending public school for a variety of reasons.
-They either have been missing too much schooling and are unable to catch up.
-Or their carer cannot afford the school uniform and minor expenses a Ghanaian public school requires.
+This teaching in Ghana project has been set up in an impoverished community right outside Cape Coast.
+The school caters to young children to give them the education they need to succeed in life.
+The school has been exclusively funded through volunteer contributions and foreign government support.
 The Teaching in Ghana project provides the children with some basic education to help them get ahead in life, as well as two meals (breakfast and lunch) a day, which they probably wouldn’t get otherwise.

-The Teaching in Ghana project also works with the local government schools to provide additional support to local teachers to avoid other children to fall behind.
+The Teaching in Ghana project also works with the local government schools to provide the curriculum the children need.
 The school’s classes are large with over 45 students per teacher, making it difficult for the teachers to provide the one-on-one attention some pupils might need.
 The Teaching in Ghana project works with the school headteacher to follow through the needs of the students at any given time.

-- Volunteer teach in Ghana to local children with difficulties and make a local impact while improving their educational prospects.
+- Volunteer teaching in Ghana to local children with difficulties and make a local impact while improving their educational prospects.

 - Assist local school staff and provide them with additional resources while infusing new ideas in classes.

 - Gain real-life experience in teaching abroad in a limited resources country and gain self-confidence as a result.

 Role of the Volunteer Teacher